jjcourtney/book-search/README.md

 ## Description

-A google book search with graphQL and mongoDB
+A google book search with graphQL and mongoDB.
+The tast was to refactor the code to use graphQL instead of a REST api.

 ## Deployment